dustinpfister/blog_posts/_posts/threejs-examples-weird-walk-two.md

 ### Version numbers matter

 When I first started writing this post I was using r135 of threejs with the source code examples.
 I was able to get this example up and ruining fine with that revision of threejs, but I am sure that it will end up breaking at some point in the future.
 I do take the tie to come around and do a little editing of each if these threejs posts, but it might be a while until I come around again.
+### The source code of this example is on Github

+I have the soucre code of this example parked on [my test threejs repository on Github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-examples-weird-walk-two).

 ## 1 - The crude idea up and running